This version was last updated on 01/12/2020 and we regularly review to ensure the accuracy of the document.

 - Tax year overviews and accounts

-We may also collect personal information from you over the telephone for mortgage and general / life insurance purposes.
+We may also collect personal information from you over the telephone for general / life insurance purposes.

 We hold the right to record our telephone calls for training and quality purposes.